Gerhard Richter: Exhibitions

 Richter first began exhibiting in Düsseldorf in 1963.
 Richter had his first gallery solo show in 1964 at Galerie Schmela in Düsseldorf.
 Soon after, he had exhibitions in Munich and Berlin and by the early 1970s exhibited frequently throughout Europe and the United States.
 In 1966, Bruno Bischofberger was the first to show Richter's works outside Germany.
 Richter's first retrospective took place at the Kunsthalle Bremen in 1976 and covered works from 1962 to 1974.
 A traveling retrospective at Düsseldorf's Kunsthalle in 1986 was followed in 1991 by a retrospective at the Tate Gallery, London.
 In 1993, he received a major touring retrospective "Gerhard Richter: Malerei 1962–1993" curated by Kasper König, with a three volume catalogue edited by Benjamin Buchloh.
 This exhibition containing 130 works carried out over the course of thirty years, was to entirely reinvent Richter's career.

-Richter became known to a U.S. audience in 1990, when the Saint Louis Art Museum circulated Baader-Meinhof (18 October 1977), a show that that was later seen at the Lannan Foundation in Marina del Rey, California.
+Richter became known to a U.S. audience in 1990, when the Saint Louis Art Museum circulated Baader-Meinhof (18 October 1977), a show that was later seen at the Lannan Foundation in Marina del Rey, California.
 Richter's first North American retrospective was in 1998 at the Art Gallery of Ontario and at the Museum of Contemporary Art, Chicago.
-In 2002, a 40-year retrospective of Richter's work was held at the Museum of Modern Art, New York, and traveled to the Art Institute of Chicago, the San Francisco Museum of Modern Art, and the Hirshhorn Museum and Sculpture Garden, Washington, D.C.In 2016 he took part in international exhibition Doppelgänger, Torrance Art Museum, California.
+In 2002, a 40-year retrospective of Richter's work was held at the Museum of Modern Art, New York, and traveled to the Art Institute of Chicago, the San Francisco Museum of Modern Art, and the Hirshhorn Museum and Sculpture Garden, Washington, D.C.
+In 2016 he took part in international exhibition Doppelgänger, curators: Sandra Mann, Ichiro Irie, Julia-Constance Dissel, Max Presneill, Torrance Art Museum, California.
 His work is included in the permanent collections of several museum institutions in the US, such as the Pérez Art Museum Miami.

 He has participated in several international art shows, including the Venice Biennale (1972, 1980, 1984, 1997 and 2007), as well as Documenta V (1972), VII (1982), VIII (1987), IX (1992), and X (1997).
 In 2006, an exhibition at the Getty Center connected the landscapes of Richter to the Romantic pictures of Caspar David Friedrich, showing that both artists "used abstraction, expansiveness, and emptiness to express transcendent emotion through painting."

 The Gerhard Richter Archive was established in cooperation with the artist in 2005 as an institute of the Staatliche Kunstsammlungen Dresden.
 In 2020, Gerhard Richter established the Gerhard Richter Art Foundation, a non-profit foundation dedicated to preserving his work and making it available for exhibitions.

 The first major exhibition of his work in Australia, Gerhard Richter: The Life of Images, was mounted by the Queensland Gallery of Modern Art in Brisbane from 14 October 2017 to 4 February 2018.
 It included more than 90 works, including the newly created Atlas Overview, a 400-panel extract selected by Richter from the larger Atlas project now deemed too fragile for loan or travel.

 In 2022, the Raphael Durazzo Gallery exhibited 2014: 20.
 November 2014, oil on colored photograph, 15 x 10 cm.